Valentin-Spaciuk/Valentin-Spaciuk/README.md

 At the age of 19, I decided to change my career to work in the IT field and it was the best decision I made, because every day I enjoy solving problems by thinking outside the box.

-I am currently studying Functional Analysis of Computer Systems.
+I am currently working on the creation and maintenance of RESTful APIs for banking applications, utilizing the Java Spring Boot framework in a bank software architecture team while finishing my studies on Functional Analysis of Computer Systems.

 ## Connect with me:
 <p align="left">